saileraleks/ElegooNeptuneThumbnailPrusaMod/README.md

 - `--update_original_image`
   Original image (that is used by Klipper) is also modified with text info.
 So you will see the modified image in fluidd.
 - `--original_image_light_theme`
   Original image will be adjusted for light Klipper's theme.
-Use this option if you use light fluidd theme (without the option it is adjusted for dark fluidd theme -- default Klipper theme)
+Use this option if you use light fluidd theme (without the option it is adjusted for dark fluidd theme -- default Klipper theme), also works with `--old_printer`
 - `--debug`
   Write debug information into `thumbnail.log` and save resized images in program folder.
 I will ask you to run with the option and supply log in case you face any issues.
 - `--old_printer`